Korion-Interactive/abcforjobs/README.md

-# abcforjobs
+# ABCforJobs
+In diesem Repository finden Sie alle Ergebnisse aus dem Projekt #ABCforJobs.
-This repository contains the results from the pilot project #ABCforJobs.
+(This repository contains the results from the pilot project #ABCforJobs)